LemmyNet/lemmy-docs/src/en/contributing/websocket_http_api.md

 ## Default Rate limits

-These can be edited in your `lemmy.hjson` file.
+These can be edited in your [lemmy.hjson](https://github.com/LemmyNet/lemmy/blob/main/config/defaults.hjson) file.

-- 1 per hour for signups and community creation.
+- 3 per hour for signups and community creation.
+- 6 per hour for image posting.
-- 1 per 10 minutes for post creation.
+- 6 per 10 minutes for post creation.
-- 30 actions per minute for post voting and comment creation.
+- 180 actions per minute for post voting and comment creation.
+-
 - Everything else is not rate-limited.

 ## Errors